Selection Of Honing Oil

 Superfinishing is used to refine the surface finish of a component to produce a very fine surface with an exceptionally low roughness average (RA).
 A fine-grit abrasive stone or tape is rotated over the component while the component is simultaneously spun in the opposite direction.
 This process removes the amorphous surface layer left by the last grinding process and leaves a recognizable crosshatch pattern.
 Superfinishing will increase the life of a part by decreasing wear and tear.

 Honing Super finishing Oil

-The high-performance honing and finishing oils are formulated with a select blend of base fluids and additives that are safe for use with all types of materials.
+The high-performance specification of honing oils and finishing oils are formulated with a select blend of base fluids and additives that are safe for use with all types of materials.

-The low-viscosity oil is blended with or without chlorine and sulphur additives, antioxidants, extreme-pressure additives and synthetic ester lubricity additive for honing different metals.
-High lubricity of honing and super finishing oil ensures longer tool life, higher work speeds and better finish quality.
+The low-viscosity honing oil is blended with or without chlorine and sulfur additives, antioxidants, extreme-pressure additives, and synthetic ester lubricity additives for honing different metals.
+The high lubricity of honing oil ensures longer tool life, higher work speeds, and better finish quality.
 It also helps to achieve good finishes in short-stroke, micro-finishing operations on tough materials like bearing steel and other steels.

 Majbrs Factors fluencing Honing application

 - Honing Tool (Material - Carbides, Blades, Sulphurized key stone, Diamond stones, etc.)